Env-Data-Sci-FA23/Week-2-Debugging-AI/README.md

 -   `Error in x[y] : object of type 'closure' is not subsettable` - This means that the object being indexed is a function, not a vector or data frame.
 The solution is to check the object being indexed and make sure it is a vector or data frame, or use the appropriate function to extract the desired information.

 -   `Error in library(x) : there is no package called 'x'` - This means that the R interpreter cannot find the specified package.
-The solution is to check the spelling of the package name and make sure it is installed on your system.
+The solution is to check the spelling and case of the package name and make sure it is installed on your system.

 -   `Error in file(file, ifelse(append, "a", "w")) : cannot open the connection` - This means that R cannot open the specified file.
 The solution is to check the file path and permissions, and make sure that the file is accessible by R.